 Both Disneyland Resort and Walt Disney World felt comfortable rolling back their health and safety protocols because the CDC updated its guidelines due to a decrease in overall COVID-19 cases and an increase in vaccination rates.

-Disneyland Paris recently announced that, in addition to their mask mandates, they will also be requiring Guests to present a Health Pass — which will prove that they are either vaccinated, had a negative COVID test within 48 hours, or had a positive antigen test (meaning they have COVID antibodies) — before they enter the theme park property.
+Disneyland Paris recently announced that, in addition to their mask mandates, they would also be requiring Guests to present a Health Pass — which will prove that they are either vaccinated, had a negative COVID test within 48 hours, or had a positive antigen test (meaning they have COVID antibodies) — before they enter the theme Park property.
 Disneyland Paris instituted that policy after France announced a similar policy for visitors traveling to the country.

 The sharp rise in cases in the United States could cause Disney to rethink its current guidelines.
 It is important to note, again, though, that at this time, Disney has not made any statement about changing its mask guidelines.